percona/psmdb-docs/docs/install/yum.md

 === "Install a specific version"

-     To install a specific version of *Percona Server for MongoDB*, do the following:
+     To install a specific version of Percona Server for MongoDB, do the following:

      1. List available versions: